jbosstm/narayana/XTS/localjunit/xtstest/README.md

 XTS Service Tests
 -----------------

+---
+**NOTE**

+This module does not contain tests.
+It's not expected to be run for test cases.

+This module provides a classes which are used by other test modules.

+---

-This directory contains code which supports testing of the XTS sar deployment.
-The build process produces a web archive which can be deployed into a JBoss AS7.
-The deployed code is highly configurable allowing it to support a variety of different tests
+This directory contains code which supports testing of the XTS war deployment.
+The build process produces a web archive which can be deployed into a WildFly.
+The deployed code is highly configurable allowing it to support a variety of different tests.

 A system property can set to configure automatic execution of a specific WSAT or WSBA client/service test once the AS has booted the